brijkishor7828/Codeigniter-Library/README.md

 ## Parameters Details
 ### If you have no account on smsalert.co.in, kindly register https://www.smsalert.co.in/

-* user : SMS Alert User Name
+* username : SMS Alert User Name

-* pass : SMS Alert current Password
+* password : SMS Alert current Password

 * senderid : Receiver will see this as sender's ID(for demo account use DEMOOO)